-BAssets is committed to improving its sustainability framework and practices within its businesses.
-The Group will continue to strengthen its commitment to sustainability by exploring more sustainable measures which can be incorporated into its various businesses, and improving its policies and systems, in order to achieve further growth for the Group.
+BAssets is committed to strengthening its sustainability framework and practices within its businesses with the aim of creating more economic value for its stakeholders.
+The Group will continue to uphold its commitment towards corporate responsibility to make an impact within the communities it engages with, and will strive to implement further sustainable measures, improving its policies and systems in order to ensure future growth and success for the Group.